Stoneclane-Development/status.sdevs.org/README.md

 ### For what are we using this respository?
-We are using this respository as redirection system for status.sdves.org
+We are using this respository as system for status.sdves.org

 ```
 Developed with ❤️ by Stoneclane Development